Case Study

 We collaborated on pain points and solutions, covering everything from system usability to automation opportunities.

-The session resulted in a conference room full of sticky notes and whiteboards covered in insights.
+The session left a conference room full of sticky notes and whiteboards covered with insights.

 Lessons Learned